Form 8.5 (EPT/RI) - Abrdn European Logistics Income Plc

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerVor wichtigen Inflationsdaten: SMI und DAX etwas fester erwartet -- Börsen in Fernost ziehen an
+Börse aktuell - Live TickerBerichtssaison in den Startlöchern: SMI fester -- DAX im Plus -- Asiatische Börsen ohne gemeinsame Richtung

-Der heimische Aktienmarkt wird am Donnerstag freundlich erwartet, während auch der deutsche Leitindex vorbörslich etwas höher tendiert.
-Die asiatischen Aktienmärkte zeigen sich indes stark.
+Der heimische Aktienmarkt bewegt sich am Freitag höher.
+Der deutsche Leitindex zeigt sich ebenfalls mit Gewinnen.
+An den asiatischen Börsen sind am Freitag unterschiedliche Vorzeichen zu beobachten.
+Anleger an der Wall Street hielten sich am Donnerstag zurück.

 finanzen.net News